Nidderdale Children's Resource Centre in Harrogate are seeking a Senior Resource Centre Worker to join their award winning team.

 We had five performers on the stage, which ended with a DJ set.
 Fun was had by all and we are looking forward to planning for next year’s event.

-Other vacancies at Nidderdale Children's Resource Centre
+Vacancies at Nidderdale Children's Resource Centre

 The role of Resource Centre Worker is invaluable to the centre and our children.
 It is rewarding, complex and challenging and you'll play an essential role in providing support and direct care to children and young people.
 Through supporting children, you'll also subsequently build empathetic respectful relationships.